-While the debate over climate change continues to churn, the building industry forges ahead with sustainable design and
+While the debate over climate change continues to churn, the building industry forges ahead with sustainable design and construction practices.

 Thanks to the widespread adoption of the LEED rating system, an estimated 40-48% of all new nonresidential construction projects this year are considered green.
 LEED-certified buildings have realized 34% lower CO2 emissions, consume 25% less energy and 11% less water, and have diverted more than 80 million tons of waste from landfills, according to USGBC.

 Set Up Your Building Management System for Energy Conservation Success